H4ad/english/exercises/07-simple-be-exercise-1.md

-# Simpel "Be" Mixed Exercise 1
+# Simple "Be" Mixed Exercise 1

 References: